rubrikinc/rubrik-sdk-for-powershell/README.md

 ##### Option 1: Automated Installation

 1. Download the contents of this repository to your workstation.
-2. Open a Powershell console with the -Run as Administrator- option.
+2. Open a Powershell console with the *Run as Administrator* option.
 3. Run `Set-ExecutionPolicy` using the parameter `RemoteSigned` or `Bypass`.
 2. Run the `Install-Rubrik.ps1` script in the root of this repository and follow the prompt to install the module into your `$Home\Documents\WindowsPowerShell\Modules\` path.
 3. At the completion of the installation, the installer will run `Import-Module Rubrik` on your behalf.